Skip to main content

 Four-Dimensional Monitoring of Tumour Growth by Surface Enhanced Raman Scattering

-Building three-dimensional scaffolding to guide the growth of tumors in controlled environments, to monitor the evolution of each of their cells in real time and to record the release of tumor metabolites and other indicators of cell activity under different conditions.
-That is the ultimate aim of the 4DbioSERS project, on which the research group led by Prof. Luis Liz-Marzán is working at CIC biomaGUNE.
-It is a project geared towards the study of cancer, melanoma and breast cancer in particular, and seeks to better understand the growth and dynamics of tumors, avoiding the need for animal experiments.
-4DbioSERS is a five-year project funded by the European Research Council (ERC) as part of the prestigious ERC Advanced Grants call awarded to high-risk and high-gain projects.
+The main objective of 4DbioSERS was the fabrication of three-dimensional scaffolding to guide the growth of artificial tumors in controlled environments, to monitor the evolution of tumor cells in real time and to record the release of tumor metabolites and other indicators of cell activity under different conditions.
+This was a project geared towards the study of cancer, melanoma and breast cancer in particular, seeking to better understand the growth and dynamics of tumors, while avoiding the need for animal experimentation.
+4DbioSERS was funded by the European Research Council (ERC), as part of the prestigious ERC Advanced Grants scheme, awarded to high-risk and high-gain projects.

-During this first half of the project, we have achieved highly promising results in the direction of the initially established objectives.
-We have optimized the production of SERS-encoded nanoparticles, with various chemical methods that lead to a wide variety of codes and potential binding of antibodies and other targeting biomolecules.
+We have initially optimized the production of SERS-encoded nanoparticles, employing chemical methods that allowed to achieve a wide variety of codes, complemented with antibodies for selective labeling of different cell types.
 Such encoded particles were used to obtain the 3D reconstruction of biological multilayer constructs comprising different types of cells, with a sufficient resolution to differentiate between each layer of cells over relatively long periods of time.
 The advantage of the encoded particles used in this system is that they do not degrade over time, unlike fluorescent molecules routinely used for detections of this type.
-Apart from the acquisition of three-dimensional cellular maps, we have developed a data analysis tool that allows us to count the number of encoded particles per cell, so that we should also be able to monitor events such as cell division.
+Apart from the acquisition of three-dimensional cellular maps, we developed a data analysis tool that allows us to count the number of encoded particles per cell, so that we should also be able to monitor events such as cell division.
 This achievement is a first demonstration of the study of dynamic evolution in cellular systems.
+We additionally succeeded to formulate polymer hydrogel inks for 3D printing, leading to scaffolds where cells can be cultured in 3D.
+By employing SERS codes and 3D confocal microscopy, we demonstrated the possibility to monitor the initial stages of cancer cell aggregation into tumor-like aggregates, which provides information about parameters that can promote or inhibit this crucial event.
+On the other hand, working on purposely designed breast and skin cancer models, we were also able to watch in real time the dynamics of cancer cells leaving the tumor core and promoting metastatic events.

 4DBIOSERS